Kubernetes Interview Questions and Answers

 Minikube is an open-source tool that enables a user to run Kubernetes on a laptop or other local machines.
 It can work with various Operating Systems like Linux, Mac, and Windows.
 It works as a single-node cluster inside a virtual machine on your local machine.
 It is used in Kubernetes to evaluate important features and help scale the environment via effective maintenance and control.

-Note: The above Kubernetes architect interview questions are a guide to candidates and may help in securing a relevant job.
+Note: The above Kubernetes interview questions are a guide to candidates and may help in securing a relevant job.

 Components in Kubernetes are a vital process in a cluster that helps in the overall scalability and maintenance of an environment.
 Here's an image of how different components in Kubernetes combine to perform efficiently.